twilio/twilio-python/docs/usage/phone-numbers.rst

 Updating Properties on a Number
 -------------------------------

-To update the properties on a phone number, call :meth:`update` on the phone number object, with any of the parameters listed in the `IncomingPhoneNumbers Resource documentation
+To update the properties on a phone number, such as the Voice URL, call :meth:`update` on the phone number object, with any of the parameters listed in the `IncomingPhoneNumbers Resource documentation
 <http://www.twilio.com/docs/api/rest/incoming-phone-numbers>`_